Outline of the proof of the geometric Langlands conjecture for GL(2): Introduction

 Some of the crucial constructions in this paper use fact that we can define the (DG) category of D-modules (and quasi-coherent sheaves) on an arbitrary prestack.
 The latter category is, by definition, constructed as a limit \emph{taken in the $\infty$-category of DG categories}, see \secref{sss:prestack}.

 So, essentially all we need is to have the notion of \emph{diagram of DG categories, parameterized by some index category (which is typically an ordinary category)}, and to have the ability to take the limit of such a diagram.
-Now, to have such an ability (and to know some of its basic properties) amounts to including \cite[Chapters 1-5]{Lu} into our tool-kit.
+Now, to have such an ability (and to know some of its basic properties) amounts to including \cite[Chapters 1-5]{Lu} into our tool kit.

-We will not attempt to review the theory of $\infty$-categories here.
-An excellent review is provided by \cite[Chapter 1]{Lu}.
-So, our suggestion to the reader is to familiarize oneself with {\it loc.cit.} and start using the theory pretending having a full knowledge of it (knowing the proofs from the bulk of \cite{Lu} will not really ehnance one's ability to understand how the theory is applied in practice).
+We will not attempt to review the theory of $\infty$-categories here. \footnote{That said, the reader who is completely new to $\infty$-categories can pretend that the notion of $\infty$-category is an enhancement of that of ordinary category.
+The main point of difference is that morphisms between two objects no longer form a set, but rather an $\infty$-groupoid, i.e., a non-discrete homotopy type.} An excellent review is provided by \cite[Chapter 1]{Lu}.
+So, our suggestion to the reader is to familiarize oneself with {\it loc.cit.} and start using the theory pretending having a full knowledge of it (knowing the proofs from the bulk of \cite{Lu} will not really enhance one's ability to understand how the theory is applied in practice).

 \sssec{}